 The aggressive approach has seen quick results in Europe, according to an industry watcher.

-“I was at the biosimilars conference in Amsterdam, and we had reports of Abbvie pricing aggressively across all European countries,” Aurelio Arias, a senior consultant at the global health research firm IQVIQ, told Korea Biomedical Review Monday.
+“I was at the biosimilars conference in Amsterdam, and we had reports of Abbvie pricing aggressively across all European countries,” Aurelio Arias, a senior consultant at the global health research firm IQVIA, told Korea Biomedical Review Monday.
 “For example, in Norway where biosimilars see a strong and rapid response, Humira won the tender, and no biosimilars will be prescribed in the country.”

 It was the first time biosimilars have failed in Norway, he added.